 - Increased productivity.
 CRM provides capabilities for automated customer communication.
 Easy and personalized outreach helps to increase the staff’s motivation and productivity.
 Statistics speaks for itself: sales force automation is reported to increase deal closure by 30%.

 - Decreased costs.
 If routine tasks are managed quicker with automated tools, the risk of human error during, for instance, manual data entry, comes down to a minimum.
 That prevents your company’s material losses since inefficient workflow can cost as much as 20 to 30 % of its annual revenue.

 - Effective decisions.
-CRM helps sales reps to stay better informed about the leads and opportunities with a 360-degree customer profile.
-It’s achieved with the automated import of customer-related data from extensive databases (like Data.com in Salesforce).
-This paves the way for better information-based decisions.
+CRM helps sales reps to stay better informed about the leads and opportunities with 360-degree customer profiles.
+It can be achieved with the automated import of customer-related data using sales intelligence apps (like Lightning Data apps for Salesforce).
+This paves the way for more informed decisions.